halseth/blind-vault/README.md

   --client-url "127.0.0.1:8090"
 ```

-Note: The `session_data` is the JSON output from the create command and contains the aggregated public key and other session information needed to reconstruct the vault.
+Note: The `session_data` is the JSON output from the create command and
+contains the aggregated public key and other session information needed to
+reconstruct the vault.

 ## How It Works

 ### Vault Deposit Flow

-1. **Depositor** creates a deposit PSBT transaction to a yet-to-be-determined public key and sends it to the client
+1. **Depositor** creates a deposit PSBT transaction to a yet-to-be-determined
+   public key and sends it to the client, and sets vault parameters like
+   recovery address and unvault grace period.
-2. **Client** contacts all signers to receive fresh public keys and nonces, then assembles the aggregated vault public key
+2. **Client** contacts all signers to receive fresh public keys and nonces,
+   then assembles the aggregated vault public key
-3. **Client** creates a recovery transaction spending from the deposit to the recovery address
+3. **Client** creates a recovery transaction spending from the deposit to the
+   recovery address, an unvault transaction spending from the deposit to a
+   new aggregate public key, and a recovery transcation spending from
+   this new key to the recovery address.
-4. **Signers** verify ZK proofs and blind-sign the recovery transaction using the "RECOVERY" transaction type
+4. **Signers** blind-sign the vault recovery, unvault and unvault recovery
+   transactions
-5. **Depositor** receives the signed deposit PSBT and pre-signed recovery transaction, verifies them, then signs and broadcasts the deposit
+5. **Depositor** receives the signed deposit PSBT and pre-signed vault
+   recovery, unvault and unvault recovery transactions, verifies them, then
+   signs and broadcasts the deposit

 ### Vault Unvault Flow

-1. **Depositor** initiates unvault with vault outpoint, destination address, recovery address, and timelock period
+1. **Depositor** initiates unvault to a destination address.
-2. **Client** generates the same aggregated public key as the original vault deposit
+2. **Client** generates a timelocked finalization tx that spends the unvault
+   output to the final destination.
-3. **Client** creates three transactions:
+3. **Client** creates a ZK proof proving to the signers that the transaction is
-   - **Unvault transaction**: Spends vault output to new output with same aggregated key
-   - **Recovery transaction**: Spends unvault output to recovery address (immediate)
-   - **Sweep transaction**: Spends unvault output to destination address (timelocked using nSequence)
+   timelocked according to the vault policy.
-4. **Signers** verify ZK proofs and blind-sign all three transactions:
+4. **Signers** verify ZK proofs and blind-sign the finalization tx.
-   - **UNVAULT**: Uses MuSig2 proof for unvault and recovery transactions
-   - **FINAL**: Uses both MuSig2 proof and nSequence proof with message commitment binding for sweep transaction
-5. **Depositor** receives all three pre-signed transactions and can broadcast them as needed:
+5. **Depositor** receives the finalization tx, verifies it and broadcast the
-   - Broadcast unvault transaction to start the unvault process
-   - Either broadcast recovery transaction immediately, or wait for timelock and broadcast sweep transaction
+   unvault tx.
+6. **Depositor** braodcasts final tx when timelock has expired.

 ### Security Model

-- **Privacy**: Signers cannot see the actual transaction data due to blind signatures
+- **Privacy**: Signers cannot see the actual transaction data due to blind
+  signatures
-- **Safety**: Pre-signed recovery transactions ensure funds can always be recovered
+- **Safety**: Pre-signed recovery transactions ensure funds can always be
+  recovered
-- **Flexibility**: Relative timelock (nSequence) allows for delayed final spending while maintaining immediate recovery option
+- **Flexibility**: Relative timelock (nSequence) allows for delayed final
+  spending while maintaining immediate recovery option
-- **Verification**: ZK proofs ensure transaction validity without revealing sensitive information:
+- **Verification**: ZK proofs ensure transaction validity without revealing
+  sensitive information:
   - **MuSig2 proofs**: Verify signature aggregation and commitment structure
   - **nSequence proofs**: Verify relative timelocks on final spend transactions
-  - **Message commitment binding**: Ensures consistency between MuSig2 and nSequence proofs
+  - **Message commitment binding**: Ensures consistency between MuSig2 and
+    nSequence proofs